What type of wedding photos do you take?

 Many people think that digital photography has removed the need for the "dark room" where films were developed and prints were made.
 After all, you can see the picture when you take it, you can share it with the wedding guests over wi-fi and upload it to social media within seconds.
 So what's the editing for?

 The image on the memory card is only really a "digital negative".
 Like the old pros of the film days we still need to adjust the brightness, correct colour issues, crop the picture and maybe do a little straightening.
-You would be amazed at just how many small alterations are made like - making a face brighter; getting rid of an empty crisp packet; changing eyes from closed to open (really!).
+You would be amazed at just how many small alterations we make - like getting rid of an empty crisp packet; making a face brighter; changing eyes from closed to open (really!).

 Of course there are some major advantages when using a digital camera.
 We can change images from colour to black & white, create sepia-toned images and remove the occasional "unwanted things" that you really don't want to see in the background.
 We can create multiple version and, if things go wrong, there's always UNDO.

 No. We take good photographs and bad photographs at every wedding (nobody's perfect).
 Needless to say we don't share the bad ones with anybody.
-So the first selection is made by us where we remove the "bad" images.
+So the first selection is made by us where we remove the images that don't meet our high technical standards.

-We don't share any unedited images as they don't represent the finished product that we are so proud of.
+We never share unedited images as they don't represent the finished product that we are so proud of.

 Whoever creates the image owns the copyright.
 This means that you cannot do anything with the images you are given (printed or digital) without permission from the copyright owner and that comes in the form of a licence.